nmolivo/dataquest_eng/README.md

 I found <a href = "https://www.codementor.io/engineerapart/getting-started-with-postgresql-on-mac-osx-are8jcopb">this source</a> incredibly helpful.<br>
 It walks through installation, creating users, and connecting to a local database.<br><br>

-To access the CLI, where you create users, manage permissions, and create your first table: click the database created, "valenbisi2018", for this example.<br>
+This Repository will be covering how to do almost all the exercises out of a Jupyter Notebook.
+However, examples of how to complete some exercises in the CL will also be covered.
+To access the CLI, where you can create users, manage permissions, and create your first table: click the database created, "valenbisi2018", for this example.<br>
 <img src = ""></img><br>
 <i>Each line will start with</i> <b>`valenbisi2018#=`</b><br><br>